 The Department of Fine Arts, Humanities and Mass Communications at Fort Valley State University invites applications for a full-time Assistant/Associate Professor tenure-track position.

 The Assistant/Associate Professor of Mass Communications will teach core courses in journalism, history and ethics in the media, survey of mass communication and public relations theory and practice.
 Evening and off-campus classes will be part of the teaching responsibilities.
 The Assistant/Associate Professor will be required to participate in service activities at the departmental, college, and university levels, and to the external community.
 The Assistant/Associate Professor will also serve as advisor to the campus student newspaper.

 The department is especially interested in applicants who have a strong background in research, grant writing, and other professional development activities.

-Review of applications will begin May 1, 2014 and continue until position is filled.
+Review of applications will begin immediately and continue until position is filled.

 • Must be able to move audio and video equipment (Taping and Recording)